 - Submit your report in Canvas (Assignment/Project report).
 Please check "Submission deadlines" above in this document. - See separate instructions on report format ("Instructions for report & critical review in AG2800").
 It will be automatically checked for plagiarism. - Prepare a critical review of the project report of another group.
+See separate section in course memo ("Instructions for report & critical review in AG2800").

+At the seminar

-See separate section in course memo ("Instructions for report & critical review in AG2800"). - At the seminar each group has 45 min at its disposal - 20 min presentation - 15 min critical review - 10 min comments and questions from the rest of the audience - All group members must participate and be able to answer questions related to the entire project. - Bring your slides on a USB memory stick, or your laptop.
+- Each seminar (4 h) includes 5-6 presentations. - Each group has 35 min at its disposal, including: - 20 min presentation - 10 min critical review - 5 min comments and questions from the rest of the audience - All group members must participate in the preparation and presentation and be able to answer questions related to the entire project. - Bring your own laptop for the presentation.